YuvrajPuyam/Differentiable-Rasterizer-Cuda/readme.md

-# What is a Differentiable Renderer
+#What is a Differentiable Rasterizer

-A differentiable renderer is a rendering system where the entire image formation process is differentiable end-to-end.
-This enables the use of gradient-based optimization to solve inverse graphics problems.
-Instead of only generating images from 3D scenes (forward rendering), a differentiable renderer allows adjusting 3D geometry, camera parameters, materials, or lighting by comparing rendered images with target images and propagating gradients back to scene parameters.

-Differentiable rendering is widely used in 3D reconstruction, neural rendering, inverse graphics, generative modeling, shape optimization, and machine learning pipelines that require rendering as a differentiable operation.

-Each example includes the original model and the reconstructed geometry obtained through inverse rendering.
+A differentiable rasterizer is a rasterization-based rendering system where the steps that convert 3D meshes into 2D images are modified or relaxed so that they remain differentiable with respect to the underlying scene parameters.
+Classic rasterization uses hard decisions (inside vs outside a triangle, visibility tests, z-buffer comparisons) that block gradient flow.
+A differentiable rasterizer replaces these discontinuous operations with smooth, gradient-friendly formulations such as soft visibility, probabilistic coverage, and differentiable edge functions.

+This enables gradients to flow from pixel-level losses back to mesh vertices, camera parameters, and other scene attributes.
+As a result, the renderer can be used not only for forward rendering but also for inverse graphics tasks such as silhouette-based reconstruction, geometry refinement, pose estimation, or joint appearance–shape optimization.

 ## Reconstruction Gallery